Learn A New Sport - eSports

 Because it quickly grew into one of the century's most significant phenomena, it was only fair to have a proper name.
 In the spirit of the new age, it received the adjective 'electronic' in its abbreviated form.
 But what exactly is eSports?

-It is a competitive video game where players use their gaming skills to battle each other until there is a winner.
-The origins date back to the appearance of video games, but its magnitude started increasing over the last two decades.
-Nowadays, regular eSports innovations move the phenomenon up the scale of popularity.
+It is a competitive video game in which players use their gaming skills to battle each other until there is a winner.
+Its origins date back to the appearance of video games, but its magnitude started increasing over the last two decades.
+Nowadays, regular eSports innovations move the phenomenon up the popularity scale.
 Statisticians see its success rate as a threat even to football's universal sport.
-Who knows, a couple of years from now, we could all be betting on our favourite gamers at the newly renovated sportsbooks.
+A couple of years from now, we could all be betting on our favourite gamers at the newly renovated sportsbooks.

 eSports Video Games

 Every game which allows conflict between two opposing sides and ends with a victory can qualify as an eSport.
-However, video game players tend to choose those usually the most popular in their community, such as Counter Strike, League of Legends, or Dota 2.
+However, video game players tend to choose those that are usually the most popular in their community, such as Counter-Strike, League of Legends, or Dota 2.
 In short, all three games require multi-player teams that clash their forces on the digital battlefield.
 The first game requires players to defeat the opponent by causing casualties among their team, while the other two games have a single character on target.
-Nonetheless, neutralizing one character from the opponent's team seems like an easy task with their complex gameplay.
+Nonetheless, neutralizing one character from the opponent's team seems easy with their complex gameplay.

 eSports Tournaments

 What is interesting about this sport is the way it evolved.
-With the rise in Internet speed and computer processing capacity, video game players could weigh their skills against anyone else in the world.
-Streaming technology-enabled others to be silent witnesses of these combats.
-Ultimately, it led to the idea of a tournament between the best of the best.
-In a short time, this grew into regular events on a massive scale in a short time, taking up arenas and clogging traffic in major cities as gaming enthusiasts gathered to watch the match.
+With the rise in Internet speed and computer processing capacity, video game players could weigh their skills against anyone else.
+Streaming technology enabled others to be silent witnesses of these combats.
+Ultimately, it led to a tournament between the best of the best.
+In a short time, this grew into regular events on a massive scale, taking up arenas and clogging traffic in major cities as gaming enthusiasts gathered to watch the match.

 What Does It Take?

 Just like any other novelty, eSports received as much praise as criticism.
 People's primary claim against this pastime was its qualification as a type of sport.
 After all, it had long been defined solely as the athlete's physical activity.
-Still, careful analysis of the skill and knowledge required for these events proved it to be quite a demanding exercise of the person's mental capacity.
+Still, carefully analysing the skill and knowledge required for these events proved it to be a demanding exercise of the person's mental capacity.

-These players need to multitask and perform over a hundred actions per minute without focusing on the overall battlefield situation.
+These players must multitask and perform over a hundred actions per minute without focusing on the overall battlefield situation.
 Moreover, regular updates should be part of their daily routine, as they need to master any alterations to the game without a decrease in their performance.

 Page Reference